Understanding Price Movement Slope Changes

 Pessimism: Conversely, pessimism can cause investors to sell, driving prices down.
 The negative slope may reflect market participants' pessimistic expectations for the future.

-3. Market Liquidity and Volume:
+3. Market liquidity and Volume:

 High Liquidity: When market liquidity is high, trading volume may increase and price volatility may increase, possibly resulting in changes in slope.
 Large volumes of trades can trigger rapid price movements.